rajeevthapa09/FinanceApp/report.md

 * Yesterday: I worked on backend, setting/configuring the (backend and frontend) environment.
 * Today: I will work on sign up and login functionality for backend and frontend.
 * Block: I have forgotten a lot of React and Backend development.
 I am having to revise previous course which is taking time.

+## 12/01/2023
+* Yesterday: I worked on signup and login functionality for the backend and builing the frontend side of it.
+* Today: I will work on completting the sign up and login functionality for backend and frontend.
+* Block: Due to health issue, I have not been making good progress.